Ever think about volunteering, but you’re worried it will only be students or recent uni grads?

-If you want to know more about what It’s like to volunteer as a professional, read Viola’s story, a 29 year old mother who volunteered at Bobbi Bear in South Africa for six weeks.
+If you want to know more about what it’s like to volunteer as a professional, check out Viola’s story below.
+She’s a 29-year-old mother who volunteered at Bobbi Bear in South Africa for six weeks.

-“I volunteered with Bobbi Bear from August 11, 2013 to September 20, 2013 (6 weeks).
-The plan was originally to go to Bobbi Bear in 2011 for three to six months, but this was not possible due to my pregnancy with my son.
-I kept having the strong feeling that I had to go to Bobbi Bear and I ended up going for six weeks in 2013.
+“I volunteered with Bobbi Bear from August to September for six weeks.
+The plan was originally to go to Bobbi Bear for three to six months, but this was not possible due to my pregnancy with my son.
+However, I kept having the strong feeling that I had to go to Bobbi Bear and I ended up going for six weeks.
 The weeks flew by and I wanted to stay even longer.
-When I was choosing a volunteer project, I didn’t have a particular country or project in mind.
-When I read about Bobbi Bear, I immediately knew that it was the right project and I wanted to go to Durban, South Africa.
+When I was choosing a volunteer project, I didn’t have a particular country or project in mind, but when I read about Bobbi Bear, I immediately knew that it was the right project and I wanted to go to Durban, South Africa.

 Before I left for South Africa, I did not have a lot of expectations.
 I just felt I had to go on this trip.
 The project appealed to me because it not only gave me the chance to provide medical and psychological support for children, but it was also the only project that had such versatile work.
 I wanted a project where I could provide both psychological support as well as legal and social support.
 I wanted a project that was not the same every day and a project that also had a lot of freedom.
 The few expectations I had certainly came true.
 I have no regrets of my choice and it has had a major impact on the rest of my life.